Code-Institute-Submissions/simon-random-project-2/README.md

 jQuery is used to select the 'start_button' and attach an onclick handler.
 An if else statement is used to determine whether the 'start_button' will call startGame or restartGame.

-The window.onload = (e) function creates four button images that the player can interact with as soon as the window has loaded.
+The window.onload() function creates four button images that the player can interact with as soon as the window has loaded.

 I created a flag called 'allowInput' which is used thoughtout the code to limit the input of the user at certain parts of the game. e.g.